bruno-robert/TravianApi/README.md

 # TravianApi
 Non official Api for Travian. (scraping bassed ap)

-<br/> WARNING: If u use the api, you can get banned from game.
-It's for educational porpouses only.
+<br/> WARNING: Using this API can get you banned from the game so use at your own risk!

 ## What can i do with that?
 You can build resources, build builgings, get current production, get current queue, map resources and map buildings.